 Nickelodeon grew 3% in overall full-day viewership in 2013 over 2012 to a Nielsen

 average of 1.77 million viewers; Nick at Nite grew 14% to 1.06 million.

 Spike TV in prime time was 5% higher at 872,000; VH1 slightly grew to 652,000 from 646,000 in 2012.

 in the other direction, MTV was down 12% for the year to 812,000 viewers in prime time and off 9% in total day viewers to 466,000.
 Nick Jr. lost 42% to 464,000 viewers in prime time and was down 39%

 Viacom’s Paramount film unit, which also contains the home entertainment business, sank 30% lower in revenues to $681 million, mostly due to a lower

-million.
+million from $139 million.
 Karasyov says the operating loss results at filmed entertainment were better than his projection.

 Viacom’s overall revenues declined 4% to $3.2 billion.
 Net

 income was up to $557 million versus $479 million in the first quarter of 2013.